ChronoSpike: An Adaptive Spiking Graph Neural Network for Dynamic Graphs: Computational Complexity Analysis

-\paragraph{Space (Memory) Complexity.} ChronoSpike’s memory footprint is also linear in the graph and time dimensions.
+\textbf{Space (Memory) Complexity. } ChronoSpike’s memory footprint is also linear in the graph and time dimensions.
 The memory required to store the hidden state for all nodes at a single time step is $O(N \cdot d)$.
 If one naively stored the states for every node across all $T$ time steps, the space complexity would be $O(T \cdot N \cdot d)$.
 However, ChronoSpike is implemented in an event-driven, mini-batch manner: instead of materializing the entire $N \times T$ state tensor in memory, it processes a manageable batch of $B$ target nodes at a time.
 For a batch of $B$ nodes, the memory needed to unroll the LIF neuron dynamics over $T$ steps is $O(B \cdot T \cdot d)$, plus additional $O(B \cdot S \cdot K \cdot d)$ overhead for caching neighbor information during graph aggregation.
 Since $B \ll N$ (we use $B{=}1024$ throughout), the peak GPU memory footprint remains modest, as confirmed by the logs (typically $<40$ MB allocated GPU memory even on the largest datasets).
 The reported theoretical space complexity values in the logs (e.g., $9.71{\times}10^7$ for DBLP, $1.40{\times}10^9$ for Tmall, and $4.56{\times}10^9$ for Patent) correspond to the full $O(T \cdot N \cdot d)$ upper bound, while the observed GPU memory usage reflects the batched implementation.
 This design allows ChronoSpike to trade additional computation for substantially reduced memory usage, enabling training on graphs with millions of nodes without exceeding GPU memory limits.
 CPU memory usage scales with dataset size due to adjacency storage and preprocessing, which is standard for large dynamic graph workloads.

-\paragraph{Number of Trainable Parameters.} ChronoSpike is designed such that the number of trainable parameters is independent of both the graph size $N$ and the temporal length $T$.
-The model does not maintain node-specific or time-specific embedding vectors.
-Instead, all parameters are shared across time and are associated with the spatial graph encoder, the temporal encoder, and the adaptive spiking neuron dynamics.
+\textbf{Number of Trainable Parameters. } ChronoSpike is designed such that the core architectural parameters are independent of the graph size $N$ and nearly independent of the temporal length $T$.
+The model does not maintain node-specific embedding vectors.
+Instead, nearly all parameters are shared across time and are associated with the spatial graph encoder, the temporal encoder, and the adaptive spiking neuron dynamics.